HOT AND COLD BATH

-When there is more blood moving in a sick part of the body, healing can happen quicker.
+When there is more blood moving in a sick part of the body, healing can happen quick.
 There will be more oxygen and nutrients, and waste products will be quickly removed.

-Condition relived by the use of the hot and cold bath, including:
+Condition relived by the use of the Hot and Cold Bath are numerus, including:

 - Infections on the hands and feet (and other areas of the body.)